 Tearing throughout the day can affect your ability to read, drive, and do the things you enjoy.
 Tearing can be caused by a number of things, including dry eyes, eyelid abnormalities, or problems with tear drain.
-If you’re struggling with persistent tearing problems, paying a visit to your ophthalmologist may help you determine whether the problem is eyelid- or tear drain related.
+If you’re struggling with persistent tearing problems, paying a visit to your ophthalmologist may help you determine whether the problem is eyelid or tear drain related.
 Afterward, we invite you to visit Dr. Connor to find an appropriate cure for your issue.

-There are numerous causes of tear drain problems, including infection or inflammatory changes.
+There are numerous causes of tearing problems, including infection or inflammatory changes.
 A number of surgical and nonsurgical treatments are available for tearing.
 Depending on the cause, treatment may be as simple as using warm compresses.
 Some minor tear drain surgeries can be performed in the office.
-A new tear drain can be created (dacryocystorhinostomy or DCR), in which case your surgery may be performed at an outpatient facility or the hopsital operating room.
-See our oculoplastic surgeon who specializes in eyelid and tear drain problems to determine the cause of your tearing.
+A new tear drain can be created (dacryocystorhinostomy or DCR), in which case your surgery may be performed at an outpatient facility or the hospital operating room.